vuejs/vue-test-utils/docs/en/guides/using-with-vuex.md

 # Using with Vuex

-In this guide, we'll see how to test Vuex in components with `vue-test-utils`.
+In this guide, we'll see how to test Vuex in components with `vue-test-utils`, and how to approach testing a Vuex store.

+## Testing Vuex in components

-## Mocking Actions
+### Mocking Actions

 Let’s look at some code.